 A Safer Workplace is a Connected Workplace

 There is a lot of confusion about real-time workplace data.
 When CoWorkr talks real-time, we mean it.
-Our sensors update to the cloud instantaneously when a seat or space becomes occupied, or vacated.
+Our sensors update to the cloud instantaneously when a seat or space becomes occupied or vacated.
 Why is this important?
 Because real-time data will run the future office.
 Making data available to staff can alleviate fears and build trust.
 Real-time data will drive how people find a place to work that hasn’t been used yet that day, how workers will find the right amenities on the fly, how facility managers direct cleaning services, and even how HVAC operates.
 Ultimately, it has the potential to link all efforts around health, efficiency, and safety.

 We have spoken with or polled hundreds of CRE executives over the past 10 weeks to understand how they are planning for the pre-vaccine phase of workplace re-entry.
-The general sentiment is that companies reoccupying their workplaces will only utilize up to 50% capacity to accommodate social distancing standards, and employees will initially be allowed in only on certain days.
+The general sentiment is that companies reoccupying their workplaces will only utilize up to 50% capacity to accommodate social distancing at workplace standards, and employees will initially be allowed in only on certain days.
 New polling now shows that 69% of companies plan to shrink their footprint In response to the reduced occupancy.
 This presents them with an interesting problem: How to accommodate your entire staff over the course of the week with fewer desks?